 - On Tuesday, September 24 at 6:03 p.m., the victim left the keys inside his vehicle and left it running as he walked to the ATM in the 8700 block of Georgia Avenue.
 When he returned to the vehicle one of three suspects pointed a handgun at him and then all three suspects fled in his vehicle.
 The victim’s car was later located abandoned in Washington, D.C.

-Anyone with information about this armed carjacking is asked to call the Major Crimes Division at 240-773-5100.
+Anyone with information about these armed carjackings is asked to call the Major Crimes Division at 240-773-5100.
 Callers may remain anonymous.
 Those who wish to remain anonymous may call Crime Solvers of Montgomery County toll-free at 1-866-411-TIPS (8477).
 Tips may also be submitted online here: https://www.montgomerycountymd.gov/pol/howdoI/crime-solvers.html

 Crime Solvers may pay a cash reward of up to $10,000 for information that leads to an arrest in this case.

-The Montgomery County Police Department wants you to lower your risk of becoming a victim of auto theft and theft from vehicle by urging you to follow these safety tips:
+MCP reminds residents that they can lower their risk of becoming a victim of auto theft by following these safety tips: